pnmlinux/md2roff/md2roff.md

 ... link to [tcsh 1](man) ...
 ```

+4. For man and mdoc modes, there is a special keyword `COMMAND:` in SYNOPSIS
+   section that enables the syntax commands (custom style, a pretty one).
+   COMMAND takes one text string as parameter which is the full expression of
+   the syntax.
+For multi-line use special character backslash at the end of the line.

-4. For man and mdoc modes, there is a special keyword `SYNTAX:` in SYNOPSIS
+5. For man and mdoc modes, there is a special keyword `SYNTAX:` in SYNOPSIS
    section that enables the syntax commands (.SY/.OP/.YS).
 Each line starts with
    `-` translated to .OP otherwise to .RI, except the first which is the command
    name.